 Part-time employee is defined as a person employed in a position that is scheduled for fewer than forty (40) hours per week.

 Temporary employee is defined as a person employed to temporarily replace a current position in the bargaining unit or to fulfill a College need for limited employment.
-Temporary employees may be full-time, part-time or daily employees.
+Temporary employees may be full-time or part-time

-Daily employee is defined as a person employed in a position fewer than sixty
+Project employees may be full- or part-time but are hired contingent upon state, federal, local, grant or other special funding of specific and of time-limited duration.
+The College will notify the employee, in writing, of the expected ending date of the project employment.
+Employees will serve a probationary period if appointed without having previously attained permanent status.
+Project employees only have rights regarding layoff specific to Article 18.5.A and 18.5.B.
+Project employees may be considered for transfer, voluntary demotion or promotion to non-project positions.
+Project employees will serve a probationary period upon such transfer to a non-project position.

-(60) consecutive work days or does not work a regular assigned schedule.
-Consecutive work day is defined as a repeating assignment pattern.
+Employees who have previously attained permanent status and move into a project based position will hold reversion rights to their position held prior to the project role, unless otherwise separated voluntarily or under the provisions of Article 19.

 Additional assignment is defined as additional hours of bargaining unit work which may be made available to any category of employee which shall be compensated for and may cause the employee's benefit level to be adjusted as applicable under contract provisions.

 Article 7(Continued)